-By Florence Kerner, Associate Director - Grading Services and In-School Programming, Helix Bar Review
+By Florence Kerner, Esq., Associate Director - Grading Services and In-School Programming, Helix Bar Review

 Most law students have the bar exam on their radar.
 But there are other steps to becoming a licensed attorney in addition to passing that pivotal exam.
 The requirements vary by jurisdiction; however, in nearly every state, passing the MPRE, or Multistate Professional Responsibility Exam, is a pre-requisite for admission to the bar.
 Fortunately, this is one box you can check off your “to do” list before you graduate!
 But when is the right time to tackle this important test?
 Here are some questions to help you create an MPRE plan that works for you.